TobiKipp/SudokuTraining/README.md

 handles the data fed by the controller.
 In this projects case one of the controllers receives the get request with both optional parameters config and operation.
 The controller asks the model for the data.
 In this case this is the call of the RESTful service returning the field.
-The controller inserts the data into the JSP/JSTL servlet to render the view.
+The controller inserts the data into the JSP/JSTL to render the view.
 This view is returned to the clients browser.
 As alternative the last action could be seen as the server controller sending to the clients browser controller, which then leads to the view.